charlesbrandt/public/code/javascript/basics.md

     console.log([...range(2, 5, 2)])

-May not be memory efficient for large ranges!!
+Not memory efficient for large ranges!!

 Adapted from: